dimaskiddo/angka-terbilang-go/README.md

 ***This package is still in early development and might contain a bug***

-This package will help you to covert a decimal to an Indonesian wording format, for example `123` will be converted to `seratus dua puluh tiga`.
+This package will help you to convert a decimal to an Indonesian wording format, for example `123` will be converted to `seratus dua puluh tiga`.
 This package was inspired from [develoka/angka-terbilang-js](https://github.com/develoka/angka-terbilang-js) by [Develoka Team](https://github.com/develoka).

 ## Getting Started